// The Basics //

-PUGS is based on the idea that you can't stop learning at any point of your life.
+PUGS is based on two ideas.
+First. you have the desire and right to learn for your entire life.
+Second, learning is deeper and more engaging when you do it with others.
 Our goal is to create a lifelong learning community that works for everyone's real lives.
 That means education that fits in work schedules and are priced to be accessible to all.
 We are here to provide Portlanders with grad-school level education that everyone can afford.

 Local experts with real-life experience in their field are your teachers.
 We believe that knowledge isn't locked up in the ivory tower; it's everywhere and in everyone.
 We provide a platform for local experts to share their knowledge and insight with others without the high cost or bureaucracy of the university system.
 We are fundamentally about lifelong education for social justice, personal empowerment, and Portland civics.

 Who's the audience?

 PUGGERS are come from all income levels and experiences.
 They are of all ages.
 They are introverts and extroverts.
 Generally, we've noticed that PUGGERS as a bunch are self-aware, motivated, and care about justice and fairness in society.
 We attract people who want a place to get into deep conversations with people of diverse perspectives and experiences.

 Yep.
 It's school!
 Reading and writing at home prepares us to be more engaged with the material and with our fellow students.
 Instructors usually assign 30 to 45 minutes of reading per week.

 Courses typically meet once a week for 4 weeks, and classes are between 90 and 120 minutes long.
 Class size is around 15 students.
 We offer one-day workshops, too!

 I haven't been in a classroom for years.
 What's the vibe?

 The feeling we most hear from students is "deep satisfaction."
 Some people come because they want to become better at something.
 They want to grow, they're eager to move forward and education is the way to do it.
 Other people come because they love exploring and discovering ideas with others.